nivitek/portfolio/README.md

 4. Background Theme Toggle
 5. Section Navigation
 6. Email Functionality
-7. Characte Count Tracker for Message Box
+7. Character Count Tracker for Message Box
 7. Projects Live URL embedded

 Want to have a look onto the website?
 Click the below image